Newton in Newton County, Mississippi — The American South (East South Central)

 Erected 1963 by the Mississippi Historical Commission.

 Other nearby markers.
-At least 7 other markers are within 11 miles of this marker, measured as the crow flies.
-Confederate Hospital (about 300 feet away, measured in a direct line); Doolittle C.S.A.
-Cemetery (approx. 0.8 miles away); Hickory (approx. 8.1 miles away); Sherman at Decatur (approx. 8.8 miles away); Medgar Evers (approx. 8.8 miles away); Lake Railroad Depot (approx. 9.8 miles away); Chunky River Train Wreck (approx. 10.4 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Newton County Blues (within shouting distance of this marker); Confederate Hospital (about 300 feet away, measured in a direct line); McElroy-Hoye House (approx. 0.2 miles away); Doolittle C.S.A.
+Cemetery Hickory (approx. 8.1 miles away); Sherman at Decatur (approx. 8.8 miles away); Medgar Evers (approx. 8.8 miles away); Lake Railroad Depot (approx. 9.8 miles away).
+Touch for a list and map of all markers in Newton.

 Also see . . .
 Newton County Historical & Genealogical Society article.
 (Submitted on September 18, 2014, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 18, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 422 times since then and 69 times this year.
+It was originally submitted on September 18, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 507 times since then and 26 times this year.
 Photos: 1, 2, 3, 4. submitted on September 18, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.